lisophorm/LuckyShared/NOTES-JOE.md

-prettier -> I love prettier I put the settings in the package.json

-OVERALL: "I focused on the code structure, modularity, and maintainability of the project because I believe those are the foundations of a scalable and efficient application.
-While I applied basic styling, I prioritized building a well-structured codebase that is easy to extend and maintain.
-In a real-world scenario, styling could be further refined without compromising the integrity of the application.
-My goal was to demonstrate sound development practices, and concentrating too much on styling would have taken time away from showcasing those essential aspects."
+**OVERALL**: "I focused on the code structure, modularity, and maintainability of the project.
+I applied only basic styling, but I made a well-structured styles with variables etc.

+My goal was to demonstrate sound development practices, and concentrating too much on styling would have taken time away from showcasing those essential aspects.

-**FAST DEV** Environment: I have created a customised CRA, so you can have fast incremental build and the actual node server
+**FAST DEV** Environment: I have created a customised CRA, so you can have fast incremental build AND the actual node server

+**prettier** I love prettier I put the settings in the package.json

-DRY I have created a separated NPM for code to use across frontend and backend and for anything worth sharing across projects
+**DRY** I have created a separated NPM for code to use across frontend and backend and for anything worth sharing across projects

-GLOBALS: I have created a single .env in the back-end.
+**GLOBALS**: I have created a single .env in the back-end.
 I could have expanded it to have development and production

-SEO: I have used actual href links
+**SEO**: I have used actual href links

-FILTER: I created a sample filter for categories
+**FILTER**: I created a sample filter for categories with some "cool" styling

+**SCRIPTS**: I prefer to keep open 2 CMD and have react and node run separately.
+I could have use concurrently and a single script but I cannot see properly the console logs